 Syngenta broke that pledge.
 Starting in 2010, it took unreasonable and irresponsible actions to launch two new products containing genetically modified traits before obtaining approval from China, a key export market.
-These actions caused the Chinese market to be effectively closed to U.S. corn shipments.
+These actions caused the Chinese market to be effectively closed to U.S. corn shipments starting in November 2013.